WWBX: Digital only

 On July 14, 2009, CBS Radio announced that WBCN would sign off the 104.1 MHz frequency the following month.

 WBCN's last four days on analog radio were celebration and retrospective shows highlighting WBCN's history.
 Bradley Jay (later, he became host of the weekday overnight talk show, "Jay Talking", on AM sister station WBZ) was the last DJ.
-The first song of that last hour was Cream's "I Feel Free," the first rock song played on WBCN in 1968, and the last song played was Pink Floyd's "Shine On You Crazy Diamond," followed by a much-used collage of songs with the line "They're really Rockin' in Boston..." and station bits and ID spots used over the years, which then slowed to a halt.
-The final words were from the late Darrell Martinie, the Cosmic Muffin, saying his tag line, "Over and Out."
+The final songs on WBCN were Cream's "I Feel Free", the first rock song played on WBCN in 1968, and Pink Floyd's "Shine On You Crazy Diamond", followed by a much-used collage of songs with the line "They're really Rockin' in Boston..." and station bits and ID spots used over the years, which then slowed to a halt before the final words were delivered, borrowing the tagline of the late Darrell Martinie, the Cosmic Muffin: "Over and out."
 At 12:05 a.m. on August 12, 2009, the station went into a static-like sound, and after a few moments, a voice read the new station identification: "WBMX, WBMX-HD1, Boston" over the "static".
 The static was broadcast on 104.1 until 2:00 a.m.
 At that time, "Mix 98.5" officially moved to 104.1, playing "Use Somebody" by Kings of Leon as their first song after the move.
 That song was in heavy rotation on WBCN during the months leading up to CBS Radio's announcement of the station's demise, and continued until the four-day farewell began.

 HD Radio substations on the FM frequencies changed as well: